annetutil/annet/docs/usage/tutorial.rst

     10.1.3.13 4 65003              4         4    0    0 00:00:05 Estab   0      0
   r1#

-Redistribute connected
+Redistribute Connected
 ^^^^^^^^^^^^^^^^^^^^^^

-Go deeper, the task for now is configuring redistribute connected network to BGP.
+Let's go deeper.
+The task now is to configure the redistribution of connected networks into BGP.

-Create on each router interface ``loopback10`` with address in Netbox follow the table:
+Create a ``loopback10`` interface on each router with an address in Netbox, following the table:

 +--------+--------------------+
 | Router | Loopback10 address |